-- You can share long stories and messages with email.
+- You can share long stories and messages by email.
 There is no character limit like there is with text messaging.

 - Automation tools have made email more powerful.
 For example, using automated triggers, like recent purchases and website activity, you can reach the right audience, in the right place, at the right time with the best offer.

 - Emails are less intrusive, which means recipients can read your emails at their convenience (whenever they find the time).

-- Spam filters are the most significant risk of all with email marketing, limiting deliverability.
+- Spam filters are the most significant risk in email marketing, limiting deliverability.

-- Sending emails to your audience may not cost much more than a few dollars a send, but the expenses of launching email marketing campaigns add up in design and scale.
+- Sending emails to your audience may not cost much more than a few dollars, but the expenses of launching email marketing campaigns add up in design and scale.

 - The number of emails people receive can be overwhelming.
-Often, this results in people ignoring much of the email in their inbox.
+Often, this results in people needing to pay more attention to the email in their inboxes.

-- People typically turn off their email notification, especially for work or business email.
+- People typically turn off email notifications, especially for work or business emails.

 - Sending too many emails can raise red flags for providers and may result in your email domain being permanently blocked by email service providers.

 Advantages and Disadvantages of SMS Marketing

-The demand for text message marketing increases every day among small and large businesses.
+The demand for SMS marketing increases every day among small and large businesses.
 This is thanks to a combination of advanced technology and changing customer preferences.
-In this section, we will discuss the pros and cons of using text message marketing for your business.
+This section will discuss the pros and cons of using SMS marketing for your business.

 - Texting creates a much more personal connection, like saying thank you for your business.

 - Texting is easy to use and highly interactive.
 It allows your audience to contact you back quickly and easily.

-- Text messaging is suitable for timely deals since your customers are more likely to see the message quickly.
+- SMS messages is suitable for timely deals since customers are likelier to see the message quickly.